Isaac Okoro: Recruiting

 By the end of his high school career, Okoro was considered a five-star recruit by Rivals and a four-star recruit by 247Sports and ESPN.
 On July 25, 2018, he committed to play college basketball for Auburn over offers from Florida, Florida State, Oregon and Texas, among others.
-Okoro became the second-highest ranked commit in program history, according to 247Sports composite rankings, behind only Mustapha Heron.
+Okoro became the second-highest-ranked commit in program history, according to 247Sports composite rankings, behind only Mustapha Heron.

 College career

 Okoro scored 12 points in his Auburn debut, a 84–73 win over Georgia Southern.
-The following game, he attained 17 points in a 76–66 victory over Davidson.
+The following game, he registered 17 points in a 76–66 victory over Davidson.
 Okoro was named Southeastern Conference (SEC) Freshman of the Week on November 18, 2019.
 He scored a season-high 23 points in a 83–79 win over Vanderbilt on January 8, 2020.
-Okoro did not play in a February 15 game against Missouri due to a hamstring injury.
+He did not play in a February 15 game against Missouri due to a hamstring injury.

 After the regular season, he was named to the All-SEC Second Team, the SEC All-Freshman Team and the SEC All-Defensive Team by the league's coaches.
 Okoro averaged 12.9 points, 4.4 rebounds and two assists per game.
 After his freshman season, he announced that he would enter the 2020 NBA draft.

 Professional career

-Cleveland Cavaliers (2020–present)
+Cleveland Cavaliers (2020–2025)

 Okoro was selected with the fifth pick overall by the Cleveland Cavaliers in the 2020 NBA draft.
-Three days later on November 21, the Cleveland Cavaliers announced that they had signed Okoro.
-In the Cleveland Cavaliers first preseason game of the 2020–21 NBA season, he got the game winning and-one to make it 114–116 and converted the free throw to make it 114–117 and win against the Indiana Pacers.
+Three days later on November 21, the Cavaliers announced that they had signed Okoro.
+In the Cavaliers' first preseason game of the 2020–21 NBA season, he scored the game-winning and-one to make it 114–116 and converted the free throw to make it 114–117 and win against the Indiana Pacers.
 On December 23, 2020, Okoro made his NBA debut, starting and recording 11 points, five assists, and three rebounds in a 121–114 win over the Charlotte Hornets.
-On May 4, 2021, Okoro scored a career-high 32 points during an overtime loss to the Phoenix Suns.
+On May 4, 2021, he scored a career-high 32 points during a 134–118 overtime loss to the Phoenix Suns.

+On March 23, 2023, Okoro had one rebound, one assist, and scored 11 points, including a game-winning three-pointer, in a 116–114 win over the Brooklyn Nets.

+On September 17, 2024, Okoro signed a multi-year contract with the Cavaliers.

+Chicago Bulls (2025–present)

+On July 6, 2025, Okoro was traded to the Chicago Bulls in exchange for Lonzo Ball.